semgrep/semgrep-docs/docs/semgrep-ci.md

 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci) for Semgrep CI.

+If you’re already running [GitLab SAST](https://docs.gitlab.com/ee/user/application_security/sast/) by including `template: Security/SAST.gitlab-ci.yml` in your CI/CD configuration, you can still include and customize Semgrep CI.
+GitLab SAST, including its `semgrep-sast` analyzer, will continue to run normally.

 ## Other CI providers

 To add Semgrep CI to any CI environment, use the [`returntocorp/semgrep-agent:v1`](https://hub.docker.com/r/returntocorp/semgrep-agent) Docker image directly: